Vaginal hysterectomy is a surgical procedure to remove the uterus through the vagina.

 Why it's done

-Fibroids.
-Many hysterectomies are done to permanently treat fibroids — benign tumors in your uterus that can cause persistent bleeding, anemia, pelvic pain, pain during intercourse and bladder pressure.
+- Fibroids.
+Many hysterectomies are done to permanently treat these benign tumors in your uterus that can cause persistent bleeding, anemia, pelvic pain, pain during intercourse and bladder pressure.
+For large fibroids, you might need surgery that removes your uterus through an incision in your lower abdomen (abdominal hysterectomy).

-Gynecologic cancer.
-If you have cancer of the uterus, cervix, endometrium or ovaries, your doctor may recommend a hysterectomy to treat it.
+- Gynecological cancer.
+If you have cancer of the uterus, cervix, endometrium or ovaries, or precancerous changes, your doctor might recommend a hysterectomy.
+Most often, treatment for ovarian cancer involves an abdominal hysterectomy, but sometimes vaginal hysterectomy is appropriate for women with cervical or endometrial cancer.

 - Uterine prolapse.
-When pelvic supporting tissues and ligaments get stretched out or weak, the uterus can lower or sag into the vagina, causing urinary incontinence, pelvic pressure or difficulty with bowel movements.
-Removing the uterus with hysterectomy and repairing pelvic relaxation may relieve those symptoms.
+When pelvic supporting tissues and ligaments weaken or stretch out, the uterus can sag into the vagina, causing urine leakage, pelvic pressure or difficulty with bowel movements.
+Removing the uterus and repairing supportive tissues might relieve those symptoms.

-- Abnormal vaginal bleeding.
-When medication or a less invasive surgical procedure doesn't control irregular, heavy or very long periods, hysterectomy can solve the problem.
+- Abnormal uterine bleeding.
+When medication or a less invasive surgical procedure doesn't control irregular, heavy or very long periods, hysterectomy may be needed.

 For most of these conditions — with the possible exception of cancer — hysterectomy is just one of several treatment options.
-You may not even need to consider hysterectomy if your doctor recommends hormonal medications or other less invasive gynecologic procedures that are successful in managing your symptoms.
+You might not need to consider hysterectomy if medications or less invasive gynecological procedures manage your symptoms.

-You cannot become pregnant after you've had a hysterectomy.
-If you're less than completely sure that you're ready to give up your fertility, explore other treatments.
+You cannot become pregnant after a hysterectomy.
+If you're not sure that you're ready to give up your fertility, explore other treatments.

 Although vaginal hysterectomy is generally safe, any surgery has risks.
 Risks of vaginal hysterectomy include: